omgaikwad/fun-with-triangles/README.md

 # fun-with-triangles
-find out hypotenuse of triangle, play triangle quiz or find out area of triangle.
+find out the hypotenuse of the triangle, play the triangle quiz or find out the area of a triangle.
 Built using Vanilla JavaScript.